 The lineage of the name Cleavelan begins with the Anglo-Saxon

 tribes in Britain.
-It is a result of when they lived in Cleveley, a small hamlet in Ormesby in the county of Yorkshire.
+It is a result of when they lived in Cleveley or Cleveland-Port, hamlets in the parish of Ormesby, union of Guisborough in Yorkshire

 Early Origins of the Cleavelan family